ludesdeveloper/terraform-virtual-private-gateway-aws/README.md

 ## **Requirements**

-1. AWS Cli installed and login to AWS account
+1. AWS CLI installed and login to AWS account
 2. Terraform installed

 ## **How ?**